-I am a postdoctoral scholar at the University of Chicago, where I hold a Grainger Fellowship in Experimental Physics and a Kavli Institute for Cosmological Physics (KICP) Fellowship.
+I am a postdoctoral scholar at the University of Chicago and Fermilab, where I hold an NSF Astronomy and Astrophysics Postdoctoral Fellowship and a Schramm Fellowship in Experimental Astrophysics.
 My research in experimental cosmology focuses on understanding the physics of the very early Universe and constraining potential extensions to the \(\Lambda CDM\) cosmological model.
 Much of this work involves developing novel millimeter-wave instruments to measure faint, diffuse backgrounds from early times: the cosmic microwave background (CMB) and the integrated emission of high-redshift galaxies (line intensity mapping).
 Projects that I work on include:

 - South Pole Observatory: a collaboration between BICEP/Keck Array and the South Pole Telescope CMB experiments